MrShiny608/MrShiny608/_posts_md/2025-06-03-AdaptPersevereDeliver.md

 Legit.
 That's what was said.
 It stuck with me - partly because, in retrospect, it was absurdly funny - but also because it marked a turning point.
 Person A did step in with a defusing "dude...", but from that moment I never mentioned sport around that team again.
 Since then, and in other teams, I've been called a "meat head", dismissed as not being "enough" of an engineer (because of the athleticism), and told that if I have time to train, I'm clearly not prioritising work.

-So here's my disclaimer: this post isn't about tech of software engineering.
+So here's my disclaimer: this post isn't about tech or software engineering.
 It's about my sporting journey - especially recent setbacks, and the process of rebuilding my fitness through careful and constant adaptation.

 And another: nothing here is world-class.
 I'm not the fastest, strongest, or most dedicated.
 I train to be healthy, not to win medals.
 So if this ends up reposted on a forum somewhere, please know - yes, I'm aware it's "not that fast" or "not that far".
 That's not the point.